-How to vote in Wisconsin's 2023 spring general election
+How to vote in Wisconsin's 2024 presidential primary & spring general election

 What options are there when it comes to registering to vote?
 What's the deadline to request an absentee ballot?
-WUWM 89.7 FM - Milwaukee's NPR put together a Wisconsin voter's guide to help people vote in the 2023 spring general election on Tuesday, April 4.
+WUWM 89.7 FM - Milwaukee's NPR put together a guide to help people in the next election, on April 2.

 Here are some important deadlines and information on how to register to vote, vote absentee and cast a ballot in person in Wisconsin: